1. What sets Mad on Food apart from other cooking services like Blue Apron, Plated or Hello Fresh?

 7. What's your cancellation policy?

 I understand that everybody's schedules are unpredictable and that a set cooking time might not always work week to week.
 At the moment, I don't have a "set in stone" cancellation policy.
 However, I do always appreciate at least 24 hours notice for weekly meal prep services and preferably 2-3 days for dinner parties.
-This policy is really designed to help save you money by avoiding pre-purchasing large amounts of groceries.
+This policy is really designed to help save you money by avoiding pre-purchasing groceries.

 8. What kind of payments do you accept?